KatsisNik/brainwave-website-project/README.md

 # brainwave-website-project
-A front-end development project using Vite and Tailwind
+A front-end development project using Next.js 14 (app router) and Tailwind